CalypsoBot2/Calypso-Bot/index.md

 ### Calypso Description

-Calypso Is a bot that will help anyone that is in need of helping out.
+Calypso is a bot that will help anyone that is in need of helping out.
 This bot is ONLY in beta and will not come out of beta for a while.

 ### Command Prefix
 Command Preifx ">"

 ### Updates:
+- **Updated to Version 0.7.3**: Issues a new comamnd call "**>userinfo**", this update will include just your profile not others.
+User mentions will come soon or later.
 - **Updated to Version 0.7.2**: Added a new command called "Ask".
 More bug fixes and font updates!
  - **Updated to Version 0.7.1**: Deleted PURGE command untill further notice, extremely buggy and wil not return for a few weeks!
  - **Updated to Version 0.7.0**: Added the PURGE command, please dont abuse this!
 Fixed more font also.